ShriyaSami/Statistical-Analysis-of-Vehicle-Features-in-Road-Traffic-Accidents/README.md

 ## Data Cleaning for Regression Model Only
 To fit a regression model, the dataset had to be pre-processed further.
 This included: data integration, data transformation (feature selection, dummy encoding and ordinal encoding) and data cleaning.

+# Statistical Analysis
+To perform statistical analysis, the following research questions were answered.

+## 1. Do the observed frequencies of road traffic accidents for different vehicle types differ significantly from the expected frequencies?

+## 2. Is there a statistically significant relationship between a vehicle’s engine capacity and its frequency of being involved in a road traffic accident?

+## 3. Do the observed frequencies of road traffic accidents for different vehicle propulsion types differ significantly from the expected frequencies?

+## 4. Is there a statistically significant relationship between a vehicle’s age and its frequency of being involved in a road traffic accident?

+## 5. Among the UK's top ten vehicle makes identified by the DVLA, do the observed frequencies of road traffic accidents for different vehicle makes differ significantly from the expected frequencies?

+## 6. Are certain vehicle makes, among the UK’s top ten makes identified by the DVLA, associated with more severe road traffic accidents?

 # References